 - Tapestry needle and scissors

 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
-Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns including the half double crochet stitch and the slip stitch used in this crochet pattern.
+Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns including single crochet stitches, chain stitches, half double crochet stitch and the slip stitch used in this crochet pattern.

 Crochet Hat Size:

 Fits an adult size head that is 21″ – 23″ around.
 Finished hat is approximately 20″ around by 13″ tall before folding over the cuffed edge.
 Scroll down for resizing directions for smaller sizes!